 Udon Thani hotels in Soi Sampanthamit

 The Pannarai Hotel (pictured above) is Soi Sampanthamit’s only four-star stay and is equipped with a swimming pool, restaurant and private parking.
-The hotel is stepped back from the road and its solid build guarantees a quiet night’s sleep.
+The hotel’s stepped back from the road and its solid build guarantees a quiet night’s sleep.
 Room rates check-in at around 1400 baht (US$42) a night.

 Udon Thani restaurants in Soi Sampanthamit

-The Sea Side 2 is best described as an apple tart restaurant not à la carte.
-If you’re looking for value-for-money British type meals the Sea Side 2 is a ‘shore’ bet winner.
+The Sea Side 2 If you’re looking for value-for-money British type meals the Sea Side 2 is a ‘shore’ bet winner.
 The café style diner has a menu full of favourite British meals – sausage and mash, liver and bacon, fish and chips, meat pies and beef stew are a few of the ‘Brit Hits’ served.
-Close your eyes long enough and you’ll feel you’re back home in Grandma’s kitchen.
-Most meals roll out at around 120 baht and their superb all day breakfast (pictured above) costs even less.
-The restaurant’s Thai dishes are highly recommended too.
+Close your eyes long enough, and you’ll feel you’re back home in Grandma’s kitchen.
+Most meals roll out at around 120 baht, and their superb all-day breakfast (pictured above) costs even less.
+The restaurant’s Thai dishes come highly recommended too.

 Udon Thani bars in Soi Sampanthamit

-The restaurant’s all day breakfast is one of the best in the city and there’s always an expat or two to talk to.
-If you’re visiting Udon Thani the Irish Clock is a definite ‘must hit’ venue.
+The restaurant’s all-day breakfast is one of the best in the city, and there’s always an expat or two in-house.
+If you’re visiting Udon Thani, the Irish Clock is a definite ‘must hit’ venue.
 Hosts Fred and Som (pictured right) guarantee you a warm welcome and a pleasant stay.

 The Day & Night Bar Complex is probably Soi Sampanthamit’s most popular nightlife venue.
-It slowly comes to life mid afternoon and by nightfall some of the bars in the ‘Cowshed’ complex are buzzing with bar girls, music and revelers.
-The bars at the front of the complex get the busiest and Seven Stars Bar at the front right corner is a good place to wet your whistle first.
+It slowly comes to life mid-afternoon, and by nightfall, some of the bars in the ‘Cowshed’ complex are buzzing with bar girls, music and revellers.
+The bars at the front of the complex get the busiest and Seven Stars Bar at the front right corner is an excellent place to wet your whistle first.

-The Sports Bar attracts a lot of expats and as you’d expect has a big emphasis on sport with flatscreen TV’s ideally positioned around the bar area.
-All the big football games are aired and Aussie Rules football too.
+The Sports Bar attracts a lot of expats and as you’d expect there is a big emphasis on sport with flatscreen TV all around the premises.
+The bar gets very busy for major football matches, Aussie Rules football and other significant sports events.

 Click on the photograph (above right) to enlarge and view the Sports Bar full menu and prices.

-Vikings Corner Bar is at the very top right hand side of Soi Sampanthamit and is another expat watering hole but one that attracts passing tourists too.
+Vikings Corner Bar is at the very top right-hand side of Soi Sampanthamit and is another expat watering hole that attracts passing tourists also.
 Again the photo was taken not long after the bar opened its afternoon doors.
 The bar beats to the sound of popular music and offers triple beer bottle discounts.
 Three bottles of Singha Beer for 180 baht is a good way to kick start your evening or bring the night curtain down.
 Vikings Corner Bar is a lively weekend evening venue.

 Soi Sampanthamit Map